-378 CHAPTER 5 Consultation, Coordination and Public Involvement 5.1 Interrelationships Major authorizing laws and regulations authorizing the BLM to take action with respect to ROW grant authorization and amendment of the CDCA Plan for the proposed PSEGS are summarized in Section 1.4.1.
-In addition to these authorities, the BLM coordinates its fire management activities with the actions of related federal and state agencies responsible for fire management.
-The Federal Wildland Fire Policy is a collaborative effort that includes the BLM, USFS, National Park Service (NPS), USFWS, Bureau of Indian Affairs (BIA), the National Biological Service, and state wildlife management organizations.
+CHAPTER 5 Consultation, Coordination and Public Involvement 5.1 Interrelationships Major authorizing laws and regulations authorizing the Bureau of Land Management (BLM) to take action with respect to Rights-of-Way (ROW) grant authorization and amendment of the California Desert Conservation Area (CDCA) Plan for the proposed Palen Solar Electric Generating System (PSEGS) are summarized in Section 1.4.1.
+In addition to these authorities, the Bureau of Land Management (BLM) coordinates its fire management activities with the actions of related federal and state agencies responsible for fire management.
+The Federal Wildland Fire Policy is a collaborative effort that includes the Bureau of Land Management (BLM), United States Forest Service (USFS), National Park Service (NPS), United States Fish and Wildlife Service (USFWS), Bureau of Indian Affairs (BIA), the National Biological Service, and state wildlife management organizations.
 The collaborative effort has formulated and standardized the guiding principles and priorities of wildland fire management.
 The National Fire Plan is a collaborative interagency effort to apply the Federal Wildland Policy to all Federal Land Management Agencies and partners in state forestry or lands departments.
-Operational collaboration between the BLM, USFS, NPS, and USFWS is included in the Interagency Standards for Fire and Fire Aviation Operations 2003.
+Operational collaboration between the Bureau of Land Management (BLM), United States Forest Service (USFS), National Park Service (NPS), and United States Fish and Wildlife Service (USFWS) is included in the Interagency Standards for Fire and Fire Aviation Operations 2003.
 This federally approved document addresses fire management, wildfire suppression, fuels management and prescribed fire safety, interagency coordination and cooperation, qualifications and training, objectives, performance standards, and fire management program administration.
-5.1.1 Department of Defense BLM coordinates with Department of Defense prior to approval of rights-of-way for renewable energy, utility, and communication facilities to ensure that these facilities would not interfere with military training routes.
-Coordination for the PSEGS is ongoing.
-5.1.2 U.S. Army Corps of Engineers As discussed in Sections 1.2.5 and 5.1.2 of the PSPP PA/FEIS (pp. 1-6 and 5-1 et seq., respectively), the USACE rendered a final opinion on August 2, 2010 concluding that the PSPP would not affect waters of the U.S. and thus, would not require a Section 404 permit.
+5.1.1 Department of Defense Bureau of Land Management (BLM) coordinates with Department of Defense prior to approval of rights-of-way for renewable energy, utility, and communication facilities to ensure that these facilities would not interfere with military training routes.
+Coordination for the Palen Solar Electric Generating System (PSEGS) is ongoing.
+5.1.2 U.S. Army Corps of Engineers As discussed in Sections 1.2.5 and 5.1.2 of the PSPP PA/FEIS (pp. 1-6 and 5-1 et seq., respectively), the USACE rendered a final opinion on August 2, 2010 concluding that the PSPP would not affect waters of the U.S. and thus, the PSPP would not require a Section 404 permit.
 Because the PSEGS is proposed within the same footprint as was analyzed in the PSPP PA/FEIS and for other reasons, the PSEGS also would not affect waters of the U.S. and also would not require a Section 404 permit.
 Palen Solar Electric Generating System Draft SEIS 5-1 July 2013